atanaspam/team-k-project/README.md

 Django Login Details
 --------------------

-* Username: Your lowercase first name. eg: atanas
+* karl/karl - manager
+* zoe/zoe - parent
+* pedro/pedro - coach
-* Password: Same.
+* atanas/atanas manager
 * Each Django Admin has a number of clients that are his "Children"